coredns/coredns.io/content/blog/enable-disable-middleware.md

 +++

-CoreDNS' [middleware](/middleware) (or [external middleware](/exmiddleware)) can be enabled or disabled on the fly by (not) specifying it in the [Corefile](/2017/07/23/corefile-explained/).
+CoreDNS' [middleware](/middleware) (or [external middleware](/exmiddleware)) can be enabled or disabled on the fly by specifying (or not specifying) it in the [Corefile](/2017/07/23/corefile-explained/).
 But you can also compile CoreDNS with only the middleware you *need* and leave the rest completely out.

 All this is done via one compile-time configuration file, [`middleware.cfg`](https://github.com/coredns/coredns/blob/master/middleware.cfg).
 It looks like this: